Communication: Papers & Presentations

-I have always kept a journal however, in graduate school I have been working to improve my academic and business writing.
+I have always kept a journal however, in graduate school I worked to improve my academic and business writing.
 I have posted a selection of these works below.
 I am also a co-author on two academic papers (in peer review) and will be sure to post when those are published.
-I have presented at international conferences and have included a few of my favorites to provide examples of my interests.
+I have presented at multiple international conferences and have included a few of my favorites to provide examples of my work and interests.

-Most of my reserach and conceputal work explores intersections of nature, politics, data, and technology.
+Most of my research and creative work explores intersections of nature, politics, data, and technology.
 If you’d like to chat, tweet at me at @welkerpd

 Remaking Nature Through Public Participation in Resilient Calgary